Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. If an application for membership is approved by the Committee—

-   1. the resolution to accept the membership must be recorded in the minutes of the Committee meeting; and
+   a) the resolution to accept the membership must be recorded in the minutes of the Committee meeting; and

    2. the Secretary must, as soon as practicable, enter the name and address of the new Member, and the date of becoming a Member, in the Register of Members.